>

 Research

-• Our world-class laboratories and departments provide students the opportunity to advance research, design, and develop new techniques and collaborate across disciplines.
+• Our world-class laboratories and departments provide students with the opportunity to advance research, design, and develop new techniques and collaborate across disciplines.

 • Vanderbilt Center for Addiction Research (VCAR), which advances solutions around the causes, prevention, and treatment of substance abuse disorder through research, translational drug applications, and community outreach and education.